 Basically, a mother can worry less about pain because endorphins create a dream-like state, which actually helps women manage the tasks of birthing.

-Throughout unmedicated birth, women get in the zone and become much less aware yet at the same time much more focused on the work of labor, tapping into an inner wisdom.
+Throughout unmedicated birth, women get in the zone and become much less aware yet at the same time much more focused on the work of labor, tapping into a pearl of inner wisdom.

 All a woman needs is to be surrounded by family, friends, and health care providers who remind her of the power of birth and encourage and comfort her patiently.